BrianYang2013/LLMs/README.md

   - [Openrouter](https://openrouter.ai/) API for all open/close models
   - Sensitive personal data:
     - Hardware: Apple (M1 + 16G) or GPU (4060 Ti 16G)
-    - Models: Local LLM 3.2 3B, 3.1 8B.
-The 70B model is on the borderline of usability.
-See below.
+    - Models:  Llama3.2 3B, Llama3.1 8B.
+The 70B model is on the borderline of usability. llama3:70b-instruct-q2_K still work.

 **11-10-2024:**